 Suspended state Supreme Court Justice Joan Orie Melvin and her sister Janine Orie will be sentenced May 7.

-The two women were found guilty Feb.
-21 on charges related to the justice's campaigns in 2003 and 2009 for the state high court.
+The two women were found guilty on Feb.
+21 of using judicial staff, as well as the staffers of another sister, former state Sen. Jane Orie, to work on the justice's campaigns in 2003 and 2009 for the Pennsylvania high court.

 Janine Orie, 58, who worked as an administrative assistant for the justice, was also found guilty on six counts, including theft of services, conspiracy and tampering with evidence.